Surfshark is a powerful VPN which comes crammed with features, runs on almost anything, and has some of the best download speeds around.

 It's much the same story with Surfshark's iOS VPN app: the look and feel are very similar, and you still get the kill switch, the choice of protocols (OpenVPN, IKEv2, WireGuard) and more.

-Small but welcome recent additions include the ability to set your preferred language from within the app, and reset your VPN profile to maybe solve connectivity issues.
+Small but welcome recent additions include widgets to simplify getting connected, and the ability to report bugs from within the app.

 Put it all together and these are impressive apps, well implemented, straightforward to use, and a refreshing change for anyone tired of losing VPN functionality on mobile devices.